Clondalkin: Local organisations

-The town is also home to St Joseph's Pipe band; Established in 1937, the band has won several All-Ireland Championship Titles.
+The village is home to St Joseph's Pipe band, which has won several competitions in Ireland and the UK.
 The Clondalkin Youth Band, also based locally, was founded in 1986.

-Scouting Ireland meet in the Scout Hall most evenings.
-Boy's and Girl's Brigades, girl guides and Brownies meet at St John's Parish Hall.
-Local drama groups are Clondalkin Drama Group and Clondalkin Youth Theatre.

-The Clondalkin Tidy Towns group started in 2012.
-They were awarded the South Dublin County Community Group of the Year 2012 and were also nominated for a Pride of Place award for 2012.
+The Clondalkin Tidy Towns group was established in 2012.
+They were awarded the South Dublin County Community Group of the Year 2012 and were also runners-up in the Pride of Place Award for 2012.
+In June 2023 they were amongst the winners of South Dublin County Council's Mayor's Community Hero Awards.

-The Civil Defence established a unit in Deansrath during 2010.
-It specialises in auxiliary fire fighting, emergency medical services and swift-water technical rescue.
-A notable task assigned to the Clondalkin unit of Dublin Civil Defence was responding to flooded homes next to the Camac River in Clondalkin Village on 24 October 2011.

 Irish language

 Áras Chrónáin promotes Irish language and culture (e.g. music and dancing).
 Muintir Chrónáin have been awarded the main national Glór na nGael awards in 1978 and 1988 and hosted Oireachtas na Gaeilge in 1991.
-The national director of Oireachtas na Gaeilge is Liam Ó Maolaodha from Clondalkin.
-The grassroots Irish language project Pop-Up Gaeltacht was co-founded by Clondalkin native Peadar Ó Caomhánaigh.

-There are an estimated 1,500 Irish-speaking pupils in Clondalkin, attending the two Gaelscoileanna (Irish language primary schools) and Gaelcholáiste (Irish language secondary school).

-The idea of designation for Clondalkin as a Gaeltacht Network region was raised in 2012, based on proposed amendments to the definition of "Gaeltacht," to be "based on linguistic criteria instead of on geographic areas".
+The idea of designation for Clondalkin as an Irish Language Network region was raised in 2012, based on proposed amendments to the definition of "Gaeltacht", to be "based on linguistic criteria instead of on geographic areas".

 Politics and local government

-Clondalkin is included in the Dublin Mid-West Dáil Éireann constituency.
-Four TDs were elected to Dáil Éireann in 2020 – two from Sinn Féin, one from People Before Profit and one from Fine Gael.

-Clondalkin is mostly in the Clondalkin Local electoral area for county council elections (along with Rathcoole, Newcastle and Saggart), with parts in the Tallaght Central local electoral area.
+Clondalkin is part of the Dáil constituency of Dublin Mid-West.
+It is mostly within the local electoral area of Clondalkin for elections to South Dublin County Council (along with Rathcoole, Newcastle and Saggart), with parts in the Tallaght Central local electoral area.
+The Clondalkin local electoral area includes the electoral divisions of Clondalkin-Dunawley, Clondalkin Village, Newcastle, Rathcoole, Saggart, some parts of the electoral division of Clondalkin-Monastery, and sections of the electoral divisions of Clondalkin-Cappaghmore and Clondalkin-Moorfield.